-JSS administers the Soldier & Family Readiness Program, 219 contractors, 88 Department of the Army civilians, 49 Arkansas National Guard Child & Youth Program, The Active Guard Reserve (AGR) Soldiers, 48 state employees, Employer Support of the Guard and Reserve (ESGR), and 35 Army Guardsmen on temporary tours.
-Military OneSource, Resiliency and Suicide Prevention Program, Survivor Outreach Services, Personal Finance During FY 21 PEC trained 6,670 personnel, conducting Counselors Program, and the Transition Assistance 341 iterations of 75 different courses and hosted 4,708 Program. personnel at 74 conferences/special events.
+JSS administers the Soldier & Family Readiness Program, Arkansas National Guard Child & Youth Program, The Employer Support of the Guard and Reserve (ESGR), Military OneSource, Resiliency and Suicide Prevention Program, Survivor Outreach Services, Personal Finance Counselors Program, and the Transition Assistance Program.

-There are 11 Soldier and Family Assistance Centers are In support of these events, the Command billeted 7,362 located across the state at Army National Guard Facilities. guests over 53,713 cumulative nights, conducted about Airmen and Family Readiness Centers are located at Little Rock Air Force Base and Ebbing Air Base.
-These are served 50,857 meals. staffed by Family Readiness Specialists who are ready to connect Soldiers, Airmen and family members with \Due to COVID-19, During FY 21 PEC cancelled 82 classes support programs, community outreach, job services, with 2,097 scheduled seats and 69 conferences/special financial guidance, and information to promote readiness, events with 8,385 scheduled guests. resilience, and self-reliance.
+There are 11 Soldier and Family Assistance Centers are located across the state at Army National Guard Facilities.
+Airmen and Family Readiness Centers are located at Little Rock Air Force Base and Ebbing Air Base.
+These are staffed by Family Readiness Specialists who are ready to connect Soldiers, Airmen and family members with support programs, community outreach, job services, financial guidance, and information to promote readiness, resilience, and self-reliance.